 Today it is all about Storytelling and Big Data and when you combine the two you get the term data-driven storytelling.
-But if you dive deeper into this terminology you will find that the term is widely used in different settings.
-For example in Marketing and Journalism.
+But if you dive deeper into Data-Driven Storytelling you will find that the term is widely used in different settings, for example in Marketing and Journalism.

 One of those settings is the marketing world.
 In this context, it means that you use the data of your audience to make the right appealing marketing message or, even better, story.
 The Harvard Business Review stated already in 2015 that: ôData-driven storytelling is poised to be the next big trend in content marketing.
 On top of this, the marketer needs to get the messages across to the audience.
 In the fierce world of advertising, it is of utmost importance to gain the interest of the audience and point people toward the information that matters most at a specific moment.